hwayne/learntla-v2/docs/beginner/invariants.rst

 .. index:: => (implies)

 ``IF A THEN B ELSE TRUE`` conditionals come up a lot, cases where we only want to check B if A is true.
-Another way of saying this "either B is true or A is false".

-Another way of writing this: ``A => B``.
-Either B is true or A is false.
+We can write that as ``A => B``: "if A is true, then B is true, otherwise we don't care".
 Now we have

 ::